GCU Men's Basketball Camps

 Associate Head Coach

-Todd Lee enters his first season as the Associate Head Coach at Grand Canyon.
-Lee recently completed his eighth season in 2012-13 as Kentucky Wesleyan University's head coach.
+Todd Lee enters his second season as the Associate Head Coach at Grand Canyon.

 Lee was just the fourth coach in Panther history to take a Panther squad to five NCAA tournaments.
 In 2011-12, he guided KWC to their highest weekly ranking in nine seasons at No. 1 as they achieved their third-best start in history at 14-0.
 The Panthers finished No. 18 in the final poll and fifth in NCAA total attendance at 47,145 and fifth in average attendance with 2,619 per game.
 For these accomplishments, Lee was one of the 10 ten finalists for the prestigious 2012 Clarence 'Big House' Gaines Division II National Coach of the Year Award by CollegeInsider.com.

 Lee produced his finest season in 2009-10, as the 29-5 record was the most wins in his tenure and the eighth best in school history.
-He guided the Panthers to a GLVC best record 16-2 to win the regular season title.
+He guided the Panthers to a GLVC best record 16-2 to win the regular season title and was named 2010 NABC Midwest Region Coach of the Year.

 During his tenure at UC Irvine, the Anteaters won 122 games including 93 in his last five seasons.
 They posted three consecutive 20-win seasons (2001, 2002 and 2003), won two consecutive regular-season Big West Conference titles (2001 & 2002, the school’s first) and twice secured spots in the National Invitation Tournament in 2001 and 2002.

 Lee also served an assistant coach for two seasons with the Rapid City (SD) Thrillers of the Continental Basketball Association.
-During those two years, the Thrillers posted the CBA’s top records of 44-12 in 1993 and 37-19 in 1994 under former head coach of the NBA’s Sacramento Kings and Golden State Warriors Eric Musselman, who is now the head coach of the NBDL Los Angeles Defenders.
+During those two years, the Thrillers posted the CBA’s top records of 44-12 in 1993 and 37-19 in 1994 under former head coach of the NBA’s Sacramento Kings and Golden State Warriors Eric Musselman, who is now the Associate Head Coach at Arizona State University.

 Prior to coaching in the CBA, Lee was an assistant at the University of San Diego (1989-92) under Hank Egan, a former assistant for the NBA's San Antonio Spurs, Golden State Warriors and the Cleveland Cavaliers.